“I deeply and completely accept myself”

 What happens in you when you say this phrase?
 People who have done a lot of EFT can glibly let these words roll off our tongues without a second thought, and go right on to the next “Even though…” statement.
 But as a practitioner, if I am paying attention, often I find there is a kind of hesitation when someone says these words.
 It seems like a sort of dullness comes over them, and they are speaking mechanically without inhabiting the words.

-Why is it easier to get emotionally involved in describing our problems in the “Even though” statement, while our attention seems to kind of drift off when we are stating our acceptance for ourselves?
+Why is it easier to get emotionally involved in describing our problems in the “Even though” statement of the problem, while our attention seems to kind of drift off when we are stating our acceptance for ourselves?

 I have heard people say that when they repeat the words over and over in EFT sessions and on their own, eventually they find less resistance to saying it, and it begins to feel more true.
 So there is value in repeating this statement, even if we may not totally believe it.